What are the aims of this leaflet?

 If the infection is not treated it could cause permanent scarring and hair loss.
 The inflammation of the skin caused by a fungal infection can also lead on to a ‘secondary’ bacterial skin infection.

-How do I prevent further infection and stop spread of infection?
+How do I prevent further infection and stop the spread of infection?

 Where can I get more information about tinea capitis?